erykjj/jwlmanager/README.md

 #### REINDEX

 This function cleans up and re-orders the records in the archive database.
 It is not strictly required, though it *may* streamline and speed it up slightly.
-The process itself may take a few seconds, depending on the number of records the database contains.
+The process itself may take up to a minute, depending on the number of records the database contains.
 It does not need to be run more than once in a while.

 ____
 ## Feedback